Fichi caramellati, caramelized figs.

 It's not fig season yet, I know.
-But this morning I woke up with a start.
-I had dreamt of making bruschetta, smearing it with mascarpone cheese and topping it with this:
+But this morning I woke up and jumped out of bed.
+I had dreamt of making toast, smearing it with ricotta and topping it with this:

 Here's how to make decadent happen:

 1 kg (2.2 lbs) fresh, ripe figs (Mission or green), unpeeled

 500 g (1.1 lb) sugar